RobertSchedler/finlab/README.md

 # finlab
 My playground.
-I am NOT responsible for owies, boo boos, loss of life or limb.
+I am NOT responsible loss of life or limb.

 TODO